bednabedna/Primes/README.md

 An alghoritm to generate primes.

 This program finds all primes up to the provided bound.
+The time and memory are linear to the size of the bound.